GiedriusT/tamulaitis-page/src/projects/social-sequencer/README.md

 ## Appearances

 Our installation has already traveled through number of events.
-It was a proud participant of Vilnius TechPark second birthday festivities welcoming people from business and IT sectors, we also showed it in numerous festivals, science faires and private events.
+It was a proud participant of Vilnius TechPark second birthday festivities welcoming people from business and IT sectors, we also showed it in numerous festivals, science fairs and private events.

 ![Social Sequencer at Vilnius TechPark Birthday](https://tamulaitis.lt/images/social-sequencer/social-sequencer-at-vilnius-tech-park-birthday.jpg)

-I really enjoyed demonstrating the device at "No Trolls Sllowed 2018" hacker camp.
-It's an amazing event held near a beautiful lake close to Vilnius, Lithuania where people enthusiastic about building stuff gathers for two days to share their projects, participate in workshops and have a late night heater discussions about which programming language is better.
-It was really interesting to show it to a very tech savy crowd, discuss various technical details and dive deep into implementation nuances.
+I really enjoyed demonstrating the device at "No Trolls Allowed 2018" hacker camp.
+It's an amazing event held near a beautiful lake close to Vilnius, Lithuania where people enthusiastic about building stuff gathers for two days to share their projects, participate in workshops and have a late night heated beer driven discussions about which minor version of some obscure framework is better.
+It was really interesting to show it to a very tech savvy crowd, discuss various technical details and dive deep into implementation nuances.

 [![Watch Social Sequencer at No Trolls Allowed 2018](https://img.youtube.com/vi/PNnxecppm_s/0.jpg)](https://www.youtube.com/watch?v=PNnxecppm_s)